BU-Spark/se-bu-csc-hours-tracking/README.md

 ## **Signing in using different views**

 1. Sign in with your bu.edu email using OAuth
 2. After signing in for the first time, you will have an account created (gmails will be considered third praty users and bu emails will be considered student volunteers).
-Currently, the only way to change the type of user your are is to directly modify the database.
-Here are some sql queries you can use to do so and test our the differet views (the middleware will automatically redirect you to the correct view based on your role):
+Currently, the only way to change the type of user your are is to directly modify the database with an `SQL` query.
+Here are some `SQL` queries you can use to do so and use our the different views for the application (the middleware will automatically redirect you to the correct view based on your role, all you have to do after changing your role is reload the page):

 3. **Admin**:

-Run the following SQL query on the database to make your account an admin:

 ```sql
 UPDATE "Person"